-It’s not a secret that travel rewards offer the best value when redeemed for travel expenses.
+It’s not a secret that travel rewards offer the best value when you redeem them for travel expenses.
 Even when you’re not traveling, it’s better to hold on to your points and miles until your next trip – whenever it happens.

-Read on to find out how you can maximize travel rewards when redeeming for non-travel expenses.
+Read on to find out how you can maximize travel rewards when you redeem them for non-travel expenses.

 Redeeming for cash back or statement credits

-Take a look at the table below to see how much travel rewards from some of the most popular travel cards are worth when redeemed for statement credits.
+Look at the table below to see how much travel rewards from some of the most popular travel cards are worth when you redeem them for statement credits.

 |American Express® Gold Card||0.6 cents|

 |Citi Premier® Card||0.5 cents|